|

 3. Blend a Portion of the Soup:

 • Use an immersion blender or transfer a portion of the soup to a blender.
-Blend until smooth and then return it to the pot.
+Blend until smooth, then return it to the pot.
 This method gives the soup a creamier texture without the need for additional thickeners.
-That’s the method used in this recipe.
+It’s the method used in this recipe.

 4. Incorporate Heavy Cream or Milk: